QuarkNerd/blog/jhenderson/_posts/2020-10-08-lets-build-snake-with-rust.md

 A [trait](https://doc.rust-lang.org/book/ch10-02-traits.html) in Rust is similar to an interface with default methods in Java 8+.
 It is an abstraction which can declare methods that either contain a body, or must be implemented by the concrete type.

 The traits named in the `#[derive(...)]` attribute come from the Rust standard library and they each have a special meaning.
-By using this attribute, Rust automatically makes our struct implement those traits and provides their implementations.
+By using this attribute, Rust automatically makes our enum implement those traits and provides their implementations.

 ### The Command Enum

 The controls for the game will be pretty simple.
 The player will use the directional arrows on a keyboard to tell the snake to *turn* to face a different direction.
-We'll also let the player *quit* the game by pressing the `ESC` or `Q` keys.
+We'll also let the player *quit* the game by pressing `ESC`, `Q` or `CTRL+C`.

 Let's create an enum to represent these commands: